webdriverio/webdriverio/docs/Autocompletion.md

 ---

 If you have been writing program code for a while, you probably like autocompletion.
 Autocomplete is available out of the box in many code editors.
-However if autocompletion is required for packages that are not installed in the usual locations (or are excluded from indexing for whatever reason), these too could be added via configuration changes.

 ![Autocompletion](/img/autocompletion/0.png)

-[JSDoc](http://usejsdoc.org/) is used for documenting code.
+Type definitions based on [JSDoc](http://usejsdoc.org/) is used for documenting code.
 It helps to see more additional details about parameters and their types.

 ![Autocompletion](/img/autocompletion/1.png)